-It was another banner year in board gaming, with a thousand or so more titles hitting the market, old favorites coming back into print, more roll-and-write games than anyone ever really needed, and the biggest breakout board game hit we’ve had in years.
-I’ve played dozens of new games this year, from the simplest to … well, not the most complex (I do have a job and a daughter, you know).
+It’s been a banner time in board gaming, with a thousand or so more titles hitting the market just last year.
+Old favorites are coming back into print, there are more roll-and-write games than anyone ever really needed, and 2019 saw the the biggest breakout board game hit we’ve had in years.
+I’ve played dozens of new games in the past year, from the simplest to … well, not the most complex (I do have a job and a daughter, you know).
 But I have played a lot of games.
-Here are my favorites from 2019.
+Here are my favorites right now.

 Best New Game